Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158

 density of I1 can be found in two distinct areas; to the North of Europe, in

-the British Isles, Norway, Sweden, Finland, Denmark, Iceland, Netherlands
+the British Isles, Low Countries, Norway, Sweden, Finland, Denmark, Iceland,

-and Germany; and to the South, at Bosnia and Herzegovina, Croatia and
+and Baltic Germany; and to the South, at Bosnia and Herzegovina, Croatia and

 Sardinia as Haplogroup I2.